MLB Network Personalities

 Prior to joining TSN, Virk studied radio and television arts at Ryerson University in Toronto.

 Matt Yallof is a host and reporter appearing across MLB Network's programming, including studio shows, updates and breaking news coverage.
+He is the regular host of MLB.TV’s Big Inning program.

 Prior to joining MLB Network, Yallof served as the primary studio host for the Emmy-nominated New York Mets pre- and postgame coverage on SportsNet New York (SNY).
 From 2000 until 2006, Yallof worked at Comcast SportsNet Philadelphia, winning four Mid-Atlantic Emmy Awards for his work as an anchor and a reporter.
 His duties included hosting the Philadelphia Phillies postgame show, working as the in-game reporter for the Philadelphia Flyers and co-anchoring Sportsnite, the primetime local and national sports news report.